Desiigner: Legal issues

 On September 8, 2016, Desiigner and three other people were arrested in New York City, after a 911 caller claimed that he pulled a gun on them.
 Desiigner was later found in an SUV with four other people and the vehicle was searched.
 The police allegedly found oxycodone and guns, for which he and the other individuals received drug and weapon charges.
 They were all detained in custody.
 On September 10, 2016, his felony gun charge was dropped by prosecutors.
 He was cleared of the charges on September 12, 2016, when it was found that the pills were anabolic steroids belonging to his driver.

+In April 2023, Desiigner was charged with indecent exposure after allegedly being caught on a Delta Air Lines flight masturbating in front of flight attendants while travelling from Tokyo to Minneapolis, Minnesota.
+He later posted an apology on social media for the incident and claimed he would be checking himself into a facility for mental health treatment.